Updated May 2026

 The Forge, South Stainley, Harrogate HG3 3LZ

-Situated in its own woodland in a 5-acre field, this traditional shepherd’s hut can sleep two people and is ideal for a romantic and unique getaway.
-The wonderfully rural location means peace and tranquillity are guaranteed and the only potential visitors you are likely to encounter are deer, rabbits, squirrels, weasels and pheasants.
-A charming little home-from-home insulated with sheep’s wool and boasting a wood-burning stove so guests can enjoy this unusual place to stay in Yorkshire whatever the weather.
-Cooking equipment and a good supply of logs are provided by the owners so the stove is ready to use for heating and for preparing those romantic meals for two.
-If that’s not enough to tempt you, outside of the hut you’ll find a bespoke hot tub, outdoor shower and BBQ with seating.
+Situated in its own woodland in a five-acre field, this traditional shepherd’s hut sleeps two and is ideal for a romantic, rural getaway.
+The wonderfully peaceful location means you’re unlikely to encounter any visitors beyond the local deer, rabbits, squirrels and pheasants.
+The hut itself is insulated with sheep’s wool and features a wood-burning stove, with a good supply of logs and cooking equipment provided so you can heat the space and prepare those romantic meals for two.
+Outside, there’s a bespoke hot tub, an outdoor shower and a BBQ with seating.
+Perfect whatever the season.

 Bartindale Road, Hunmanby, Filey YO14 0JD

 Revisit childhood memories by booking a short break in this adult-sized treehouse!
-Nestled in the woodland on the grounds of Dale Farm, this fun treehouse can accommodate 2 guests plus a dog.
+Nestled in woodland on the grounds of Dale Farm near Filey, this fun and unique retreat can accommodate two guests plus a dog.
 The raised cabin features a comfy bedroom, a real shower, a private toilet and a quirky outdoor kitchen area.
-This is certainly one of the most unusual places to stay in Yorkshire but it’s also in close proximity to one of the county’s most popular seaside towns – Filey.
-Spend your nights cosied up in this treetop retreat and your days exploring the miles of sandy beaches which line this beautiful part of the Yorkshire Coast.
+Spend your nights cosied up in this treetop hideaway and your days exploring the miles of sandy beaches that line this glorious stretch of the Yorkshire Coast.

 North Shire, Saltburn